ExtensiveAutomation/extensiveautomation-en.readthedocs.io/docs/developer/specifications.rst

 Storage of test results
 -------------------------------

-The test results are stored on the server in the `` / opt / xtc / current / Var / TestsResult`` directory.
+The test results are stored on the server in the ``/opt/xtc/current/Var/TestsResult`` directory.

 The results are stored:
   - by the id of the test projects